frederic-perez/AmE-dictionary/data/dictionary.md

 __flotsam__ _n_ :two: __1__ (Nautical Terms) Wreckage from a ship found floating. __2__ Useless or discarded objects; odds and ends (esp in the phrase flotsam and jetsam). __3__ Vagrants.
 __flounder__ _v_ :nine: (floundering) __1__ To stagger or thrash about ineffectually in soft mud or water. _Floundering in and out of deep pools._ __2__ To behave or speak in a blundering or incompetent way, as a result of being at a loss.
 __flourish__ _n_ :three::hammer::astonished::camera: _A flourish of drums and cymbals._
-__flout__ _v_ :nine::m: (flouts, flouted, flouting) /flaʊt/ To ignore or disregard (a rule or convention, for example) in an open or defiant way. _Syn_ defy, refuse to obey, go against, rebel against, scorn, disdain _Objections by businesses and the agriculture community, which flouted the law._ _Illegal campers who persist in flouting the law._
+__flout__ _v_ :nine::m: (flouts, flouted, flouting) /flaʊt/ To ignore or disregard (a rule or convention, for example) in an open or defiant way. _Syn_ defy, refuse to obey, go against, rebel against, scorn, disdain _Objections by businesses and the agriculture community, which flouted the law._ _Illegal campers who persist in flouting the law._ _Public flouting of ordinances was to blame._
 __flowerpot__ _n_ _Clay flowerpot._
 __flowing__ _adj_ __3__ Hanging freely or loosely. _Three people in flowing black robes._
 __flown__ _v_ _The flag was flown at half mast._